Tottenham Hotspur 4-0 Bournemouth

 'The three points are very important to keep our dream.'

-Tottenham manager Mauricio Pochettino, speaking to BBC Sport: "I am proud of our players after that performance today.
+Tottenham manager Mauricio Pochettino, speaking to BBC Sport: "I am proud of our players after that performance.
 We have to wait to see what happens.

 "Harry Kane is a fantastic player - he is one of the best in England and it is fantastic he is fit again to help the team.